An Empirical Study of Production Incidents in Generative AI Cloud Services: Related Work

 \section{Related Work}

 \point{Empirical studies on cloud incidents} A significant amount of prior work has been devoted to studying the characteristics of incidents occurring in production systems.
 Ganatra et al. \cite{detection_better_cur} examined incident detection at Microsoft to identify monitoring gaps in cloud platforms.
 Chen et al. \cite{incident_triage_oss} studied incident triage in Microsoft's online service systems to understand industry practices.
 Zhao et al. \cite{changed_incidents} explored change-induced incident lifecycles in large-scale online services, offering management insights.
 Wang et al. \cite{how_long_to_mitigation} analyzed the time-to-mitigation (TTM) of incidents across 20 Microsoft online services.
 Building on this, our study delves into incident characteristics, comparing incidents related to \gai{} with those of other services.
 In related work, Liu et al. \cite{bugs_make_production} investigated software bugs causing cloud incidents in Microsoft Azure and their resolutions.
 Ghosh et al. \cite{how_to_fight} analyzed incidents in Microsoft Teams, classifying root causes and mitigation steps.
 Martino et al. \cite{sass_failures} characterized failures in a business data processing platform using event log data.
-Our study closely aligns with this body of research.
+Our work builds upon these studies by applying established approaches from traditional cloud incident analysis to the \gai{} cloud services context.
+While following similar research methodologies, we highlight characteristics unique to \gai{} incidents, such as symptoms that involve invalid inference, which are not commonly seen in conventional cloud environments.